Menu Close

 Just Read the Instructions arrives at the Port of Los Angeles – Pauline Acalin

-Just Read the Instructions (JRTI) is a SpaceX autonomous spaceport droneship (ASDS).
-JRTI is a modified barge that is outfitted with a large landing platform, station-keeping thrusters, and other equipment to allow SpaceX to land boosters at sea on high-velocity missions that don’t carry enough fuel to allow for a return-to-launch-site landing.
+JRTI droneship is a modified barge that is outfitted with a large landing platform, station-keeping thrusters, and other equipment to allow SpaceX to land Falcon boosters at sea on high-velocity missions that cannot carry enough fuel to allow for a return-to-launch-site landing.

-Just Read the Instructions is the second SpaceX droneship to use the name.
-The original pilot SpaceX droneship, operated for two experimental landings in the Atlantic Ocean in early 2015, used the same name but was retired and replaced by Of Course I Still Love You droneship in June 2015.
-The JRTI name was then given to the new droneship operating from California.
+Just Read the Instructions is the second SpaceX droneship to use the same name.
+The original pilot SpaceX droneship which operated for two experimental landings in the Atlantic Ocean in early 2015, was the first droneship to use the name but was retired and replaced in June 2015.
+The JRTI name was then given to the new droneship at the time that was due to operate in the Pacific Ocean.

-JRTI was constructed in a Louisiana shipyard, alongside Of Course I Still Love You droneship.
+JRTI was constructed in a Louisiana shipyard alongside Of Course I Still Love You droneship.
 To reach its new home in California the ship had to pass through the Panama Canal.
 The droneship was too wide to fit through the canal locks in its full design so the extra wing extensions – designed to provide a larger landing pad – had to be placed on deck to be installed upon final arrival in California.

 Wing extensions being carried on deck during journey to LA – Unknown